40843245/CSharp/third package/API/AutoMapper/AutoMapper.md

 As following code.

-Convert it from an instance of `User` class to another instance of `UserDTO` class.
+To convert it from an instance of `User` class to another instance of `UserDTO` class, wrapping it into a method.

 `UserDTOProfile.cs`